ensonic/ensonic.github.io/index.md

 ### Using a Joystick/controller for midi

-In my studio I am using the Novation lLunchpad X a lot.
-For me it is compact and gives me 8 octaves.
+In my studio I am using the Novation Launchpad X a lot.
+It is compact and gives me 8 octaves to play.
 Occacionally I am missing a pitchbend / modwheel though.
 A few days a good I discovered an old usb joystick with 3 axis - two for the actual joystick and one thruster (that does not revert back to 0).
 Using such a device as a midi controller is not a new idea at all.
 Here is how I've set it up: